 - Both parents are requested to attend the appointment if at all possible.

-- The appointment will last for approximately 1 ½ hours, so if you have other children, please make arrangements for their care.
-Do not bring them with you if at all possible.
+- The appointment will last for approximately 2 hours, so if you have other children, please make arrangements for their care.
+We request that only 2 family members attend the clinic.